Grey Wolf Award

 New Guideline for Grey Wolf Award @ home

-Once the Grey Wolf Applicant has completed all required achievements and recorded them in their Tracker, the Grey Wolf Applicant will go to Pack Council (a special meeting can be called if necessary) seeking approval from the Pack Council.
-A representative of the Pack Council will sign the form along with the Cub Scout Leader.
+Once the Grey Wolf Applicant has completed all required achievements and recorded them in their Tracker, the Grey Wolf Applicant will go to Unit Council (a special meeting can be called if necessary) seeking approval from the Unit Council.
+A representative of the Unit Council will sign the Application form along with the Cub Scout Leader.

 The Cub Scout Leader will send the Application Form to Youth Awards (email@example.com) with a copy to the DLCS and Group Leader.
 If the Application Form is knowingly being submitted outside of the guidelines, a letter describing the extenuating circumstances that deem the application worthy of special consideration must be submitted with the Application Form.
 See Special Consideration Request Policy for more information.